 When to visit Klein Matterhorn

 Visiting Klein Matterhorn is worth it if the skies are clear and sunny.
-But, at an altitude slightly lower than 4000 meters, the weather in Klein Matterhorn’s summit could be very different from the town.
+But, at an altitude slightly lower than 4000 meters, the weather at Klein Matterhorn’s summit could be very different from the town.
 Before you go, check first the live cameras on Zermatt’s website (click here to see).

 Scenic Spot #8: Arbenbachfall